emarberg/stable-grothendieck/README.md

 g = GQ(alpha, n)
 f == g

+# serialize to change a SymmetricPolynomial into a dict representing its expansion into monomials
+f = GP(nu, n)
+f.serialize()

 # generate tableaux and reverse plane partitions
 from tableaux import Tableau
 mu = (4, 2, 1)